AI Agent Network Identity

 Can IronWiFi detect compromised AI agents?

 Yes.
-IronWiFi's ITDR engine builds behavioral baselines per agent identity, detecting anomalies like unusual network segments accessed, abnormal authentication patterns, or traffic volume spikes.
+IronWiFi's Agent Anomaly Engine builds behavioral baselines per agent identity, detecting anomalies like unusual network segments accessed, abnormal authentication patterns, or traffic volume spikes.
 Compromised agents are automatically quarantined via RADIUS Change of Authorization in under 30 seconds.

 Does AI agent identity work with existing infrastructure?